scriptNarwhal/OpenSim_With_LibLSLCC/README.md

-All refactorings have been made to make this new interface work with the old OpenSim compiler, the was only one change made to the old compiler.
+All refactorings have been made to make this new interface work with the old OpenSim compiler, there was only one change made to the old compiler.

+It was for one call to: LookupModConstant(string cname);